BOX? WHAT BOX?

 None of this stops at landscape architecture.
 We look for ideas from a wide range of fields including art, architecture, education and play, environmental science, horticulture, quantum mechanics, cross-stitching.
 Through this broad approach to research and idea generation we can make connections across fields and develop new and innovative landscapes.

-When we design we take all of this into play, to ensure that the final outcome has come about through a process of rigorous rejection.
+When we design we take all of this into play, to ensure that the final outcome has come about through a process of rigorous rejection and our play spaces meet safety standards while still allowing imagination to play.
 This is why we predominantly work in the digital realm - to ensure that the pile of ideas that weren't good enough is purely abstract.